tock/tock/doc/courses/sensys/capsule.md

 ```

 Now that you've seen how Tock initializes and uses capsules, including your
-`Sosp` capsule, you're going to fill in the code for `Sosp.` At the end of
+`Sensys` capsule, you're going to fill in the code for `Sensys.` At the end of
 this section, your capsule will sample the light sensor and print the results
 as serial output.
 But you'll start with something simpler: printing
 "Hello World" to the debug console once on boot.

-Open the capsule `doc/courses/sosp/exercises/capsule/src/sosp.rs`.
+Open the capsule `doc/courses/sensys/exercises/capsule/src/sensys.rs`.
 The kernel
 boot sequence already includes this capsule, but its code is empty.
 Go to the
 `start` method in the file, it looks like;